sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-7.md

 #### Alternative strategy

-The first step is to redefine `good-enough?` based on the definition in the problem statement:
+The first step is to redefine `good-enough?` based on the definition from the problem statement:

 ```scheme
 (define (good-enough? previous-guess guess)